 Appropriate Vaccine Usage

-This is a measure of the percent of long-term residents who were vaccinated against pneumonia and flu.
+This is a measure of the percentage of long-term stay patients that were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy